MichaelStollBayreuth/EulerProducts/HOWTO_speedup.md

 **Trade-off:** Littering files with local instances is not nice and goes somewhat against the purpose of the type class system.

+Of course, an even better solution would be to find out *what* causes the type class search to be slow in the cases discovered and then find a fix for that.
+This would likely benefit many other files throughout Mathlib.

 ### `simp took <a long time>`

 Replace the relevant `simp/simpa` call by `simp?/simpa?` and click on the `Try this:` suggestion to replace it by a `simp/simpa only` call.
+In some cases it is also possible to prune the list of lemmas to some extent.

 **Trade-off:** Proofs can get several dense lines longer.